 Mark Green and family have taken Ditton Farm from strength to strength over the years, while ensuring it’s as sustainable as possible.

-Ditton Farm in Hereford has undergone huge changes since it was first bought by Frank and June Green in 1977.
+Ditton Farm in Hereford has undergone huge changes since it was first bought by Frank and Joan Green in 1977.
 What was once 156 acres of rented land, used primarily for farming soft fruits, is now 3,500 acres of part-owned, part-rented and part-farm business tenancies – which are used for growing potatoes, wheat and rape seed, breeding broiler chickens and housing an anaerobic digestor.

 “I’ve really benefited from all the hard work my parents put in before me,” says Mark, “and they also set the precedent for being innovative and trying new things – they had one of the very first ‘pick your owns’ before they became hugely popular and were always looking for ways to grow and adapt the business.”

 Today, Mark is equally passionate about growing the farm and making sure it’s there for the next generation, which is why there is a huge focus on sustainability at Ditton Farm.

 “We farm intensively, but I believe you can farm intensively, but sustainably,” says Mark.
 “We try to make sure that every part of the business helps another and that nothing goes to waste.
 There are solar panels on the chicken sheds which help power various buildings on the farm, the AD is fed with crops which are grown on the farm and muck from the chicken sheds, and then the energy generated is also used to power the farm or it goes back to the grid.”

 Making crisps – the sustainable way

 Mark’s passion for sustainability is obvious in his latest business venture, Two Farmers Hand-Cooked Crisps, which he co-founded with his friend and fellow farmer, Sean Mason.